 One of the most important technology issues to be addressed and taught to students is the issue of copyright and the related areas of trademark and licensing.

-System users may download material for their own use in accordance with applicable copyright laws, school policy and administrative regulations.
+System users may download material for their use following applicable copyright laws, school policy, and administrative regulations.
 The Fair Use doctrine allows an individual to reproduce portions of copyrighted work for non-commercial purposes, in some instances.
 Reproduction beyond fair use requires the permission of the copyright holder or authorized person.
-The permission must be specified in the document or must be obtained directly from the author in accordance with applicable copyright laws, school policy and administrative regulations.
+The permission must be specified in the document or must be obtained directly from the author under applicable copyright laws, school policy, and administrative regulations.
 Violations of copyright law could lead to civil liability with excessive penalties.

 System users may upload public domain programs to the system.
-System users may also download public domain programs for their own use or non-commercially redistribute a public domain program.
+System users may also download public domain programs for their use or non-commercially redistribute a public domain program.
 System users are responsible for determining whether a program is in the public domain.